I keep meeting new family members.

 Some of us have prayed for people we’ve never met in this big family of ours.
 And we’ve been encouraged by strangers who’ve instantly become sisters or brothers with that knowing look.

 Quiet heroes serve among us.
-And sherpas leave us maps and supplies as we climb the mountain after them.
+And sherpas leave us maps and signs of encouragement as we climb the mountain after them.

 Press on brothers.
 Stay strong sisters.
 Share your stories.
 Pass the tissues.
 Hold a hand when you need to and offer yours when you can.